pattylo/popcat_help_you_search/README.md

 If you want to give it a go, you can download this package and do:
 ```
-cd build && ./popcat_help_you_search
+./popcat
 ```
 You will not need any external files to run this, I have embedded everything within it.

-Or, you can build it with cmake (you will need QT5 lib, make sure that you download that before hand):
+Or, you can build it with cmake (you will need QT5 lib, make sure that you download that beforehand):
 ```
 cd build && cmake .. && make
-# for mac -> cmake -DQt5_DIR=$(brew --prefix qt5)/lib/cmake/Qt5 ..
+# for mac -> cmake -DQt5_DIR=$(brew --prefix qt@5)/lib/cmake/Qt5 ..
 ```

 ### Things to do